AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/create-pdf.md

 # Create PDFs in Acrobat DC

 Create PDFs from all kinds of documents.
-Start with a file you made in Microsoft Office or Creative Cloud apps, or use an image, a scan, or even a website.
-Learn how:
+Start with a file you made in Microsoft Office or a Creative Cloud app, or use an image, a scan, or even a website.

 >[!VIDEO](https://video.tv.adobe.com/v/35491?hidetitle=true)